Niki Koohpaima

 -Inside the Mind of a Young Artist

-of Niki Koohpaima.
-Inspirations from Qajars to androgynous 80's glam-pop
+artistry of Niki Koohpaima.
+Inspirations from Qajars to androgynous 80's

-stars.
-Koohpaima's unique images and original style makes her work break
+glam-pop stars.
+Koohpaima's unique images and original style makes

-traditional boundaries of accepted design and well as inspire her audience
+her work break traditional boundaries of accepted design and well as

 ©BODAZEY.COM had mistakenly presented Niki's images under fashion